eleanorfrajka/AMOCatlas/docs/source/AC1_units.rst

 Derived units (XML) are `here <https://docs.unidata.ucar.edu/udunits/current/udunits2-derived.xml>`_.

-Non-SI units including sverdrup, **where apparently we cannot use Sv because it also means "sievert" in the SI unit-system**.
+Non-SI units including Sverdrup (full spelling used to avoid confusion with "Sv" for sievert in the SI unit system).

 Variables